 1769 (later 1565) tons

 A fully rigged 3-masted sailing ship.
 Per 1 ('White Wings' text re Eastern Monarch), 2 (diary, 1863 voyage to Townsville), 3 (image, Eastern Monarch) 4 (Miramar, link, you now must be registered to access).
 78.2 metres long perpendicular to perpendicular, with double topgallant sails & a main skysail, 256.5 ft., signal letters NVWM.
 Described, in 'White Wings' as follows:- 'She was beautifully fitted up, each cabin being luxuriously adorned with velvet pile couches, handsome Brussels carpets, and elegant mirrors.
 In fact, the accommodation was in all respects similar to that of a first-class ocean mail steamer.'
 The webmaster has a number of editions of Lloyd's Register available to him from 'Google' books & 'www.archive.org', thru 1896/97 - see left.
 Built for 'Royal Exchange Shipping Company Limited', of London, 'John Patton Jr. & Co.' (who also were ship owners) likely the vessel's managers only.
 However, I now see that in the supplement to Lloyd's Register of 1873/74, the vessel was first registered in the name of 'J. Patton Jr. & Co.'.
 The vessel's maiden run, chartered to 'New Zealand Shipping Company', left Plymouth on May 4, 1874, Captain A. Donaldson in command, with 560 immigrants bound for Lyttelton, New Zealand.
 It completed its voyage on Jul.
 21, 1874, a passage of 71 days & 19 hours, stated to be 'one of the fastest passages ever experienced to Lyttelton'.
 It almost did not make it - the ship nearly struck a rock en route, believed to be at 'Sunday Isles', on Jun.
 5, 1874 - the watch was asleep as a result of celebrations in crossing the line.
 Details of some, at least, of the vessel's voyages, are next & later in this listing, ex 'Trove'.
 The vessel, chartered for Ł4,400, left New York on Sep.
 19, 1876, & arrived at Melbourne on Dec.
 22, 1876 with 21,000 cases of oil & just 4 passengers.
 On Aug.
 17, 1877, the vessel left Maitland, W. of Adelaide, Australia, for London with an interesting (ex Trove) cargo.
 On May 20, 1882, the vessel arrived at Melbourne from London, & later left for & returned from Calcutta, India.
 On Dec.
 21, 1882, the vessel left Melbourne for Victor Harbor, South Australia, & on or about Feb.
 15, 1883 left that port for London with 7,725 bales of wool.
 She arrived at Townsville, Queensland, on Oct.
 24, 1883, ex Glasgow, with 534 immigrants, & also with cases of measles & infectious fever aboard.
 On Dec.
 25, 1883, en route, in ballast, from Townsville to Calcutta, the vessel went aground SW of Holbourn Island, 19 miles N. of Bowen lighthouse, Queensland.
 It would seem that the vessel was able to free herself.
 On Jan.
 6, 1885, the vessel arrived at Melbourne ex New York with 51,000 pcs of slate (ex Trove), 15,500 cases of oil, timber & much more besides & with 3 passengers - on Mar.
 22, 1885 it left Sydney for Calcutta.
 On Aug.
 22, 1888 the vessel arrived at Wilmington, South Australia, en route to San Francisco, having left Sydney with 2,292 tons of coal.
 An 1886/1877 voyage.
 There are surely more voyages - accessing 'Trove' is time consuming!
 The 1887/88 edition of Lloyd's Register records the sale of the vessel to Robert Thomas & Co., of Criccieth & Liverpool & maybe of London also.
 Her last completed voyage was, I read, from Talcahuano, Chile, to Swansea, Wales, at an unstated date in 1896.
 On Oct.
-28, 1896, the vessel was abandoned by its crew.
-Alas, I have not been able to WWW read any details as to the circumstances of the loss, its routing, the captain's name, its cargo, any loss of life, etc. Miramar advises us, (thanks!) that it was abandoned at 35.03N/16.02W, which is NE of the Madeira Islands.
+28, 1896, the vessel was abandoned by its crew while en route from Swansea to Callao, Peru.
+Alas, I have not been able to WWW read any details as to the circumstances of the loss, the captain's name, its cargo, any loss of life, etc. Miramar advises us, (thanks!) that it was abandoned at 35.03N/16.02W, which is NE of the Madeira Islands.
 Do you have more data about the vessel?
 Was there an article also in Illustrated London News?
 No.1879

 874 (or 849.9 or 860 or 873) tons